Gigabit Ethernet: 1000BASE-SX

-1000BASE-SX is an optical fiber Gigabit Ethernet standard for operation over multi-mode fiber using a 770 to 860 nanometer, near infrared (NIR) light wavelength.
+1000BASE-SX is an optical fiber Gigabit Ethernet standard for operation over multi-mode fiber using a 770 to 860 nanometer, near infrared (NIR) wavelength.

-The standard specifies a maximum length of 220 meters for 62.5 μm/160 MHz×km multi-mode fiber, 275 m for 62.5 μm/200 MHz×km, 500 m for 50 μm/400 MHz×km, and 550 m for 50 μm/500 MHz×km multi-mode fiber.
-Fiber optic cable manufacturers have extended the reach of 1000BASE-SX to at least 1km when used with more modern fiber optic grades such as OM3 and OM4.
+The standard specifies a maximum length of 220 meters for 62.5 μm/160 MHz·km multi-mode fiber, 275 m for 62.5 μm/200 MHz·km, 500 m for 50 μm/400 MHz·km, and 550 m for 50 μm/500 MHz·km multi-mode fiber.
+Fiber optic cable manufacturers have extended the reach of 1000BASE-SX to at least 1 km when used with more modern fiber optic grades such as OM3 and OM4.
+The SX interface is specified to have a minimum output power of −9.5 dBm and minimum receive sensitivity of −17 dBm.

-This standard is highly popular for intra-building links in large office buildings, co-location facilities and carrier-neutral Internet exchanges.
+This standard is popular for commercial intra-building links, co-location facilities and carrier-neutral Internet exchange points.

-Optical power specifications of SX interface: Minimum output power = −9.5 dBm.
-Minimum receive sensitivity = −17 dBm.